IanHarvey/bluepy/docs/scanner.rst

     # create a scanner object that sends BLE broadcast packets to the ScanDelegate
     scanner = Scanner().withDelegate(ScanDelegate())

-    # create a list of unique devices that the scanner discovered in 10 seconds
+    # create a list of unique devices that the scanner discovered during a 10-second scan
     devices = scanner.scan(10.0)

     # for each device (dev) in the list of devices